 Is private health insurance the right choice for your personal situation?

-Most people in Germany have statutory health insurance, but opting for private health insurance can be sensible, depending on your employment status and your personal situation. ottonova explains which factors should influence your choice.
+Most people in Germany have statutory health insurance, because almost everyone can take it out.
+But many of those eligible to get private health insurance do so.
+Opting for private health insurance can be sensible, depending on your professional status and your personal situation. ottonova explains which factors should influence your choice.

 Germany has one of the best healthcare systems in the world, and health insurance is mandatory for everyone living here.
-The majority of the population is covered by statutory health insurance, but private health insurance provides an important supplement to this system.
+Public health insurance (GKV) offers basic health care, while private health insurance (PKV) offers more extensive coverage and benefits.

 Should you get public or private health insurance in Germany?

 Not everyone is free to choose between public and private insurance, but for those who do have the power to decide, which is right for you will depend on your personal situation.
 This article looks at some of the most important factors to consider for people who are:

 Making the right choice can help you get the best out of the German healthcare system.
 Let’s take a look.

 Private versus public health insurance if you’re employed in Germany

 Not all employees in Germany are free to choose between public and private health insurance.
 According to German regulations, your gross annual salary must exceed the income threshold (JAEG) of 66.600 euros per year before you are able to choose to take out private health insurance.

 If you’re earning this kind of money, a switch to private health insurance can mean a savings potential of more than 200 euros per month - since your premium is calculated independently of your income and therefore likely to be lower than the maximum contribution premium that you would pay with public health insurance (currently up to 20 percent of your salary (up to 1.007 euros per month), including the additional contribution and long-term care insurance, which you share with your employer).